rebane2001/hobune/README.md

 ```

 It is also recommended to edit the python script to suit your exact needs, since your setup probably won't be 1:1 same as the expected one.

+# Notes (2022)
+This codebase is a bit of a mess at the moment and I need to clean it up and refactor it at some point.
+Windows is not supported without code changes, although it can be made to work.

+I've also added my comments code to this repo in an unorganized fashion.
+It is disabled by default, if you'd like to use it please read the contents of `comments.py`.